roytang/blog/content/posts/2006/10/failed-to-post-every-day.md

 url: /2006/10/failed-to-post-every-day/
 ---

 As far as I can tell, I only hit 21 posts in October.
-Well, that&'s not too bad.
+Well, that's not too bad.

 This month: NaNoWriMo!